DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Azure - Telemetric Rules/IoT Central.md

 1. Jobs can now be created very easily.
 To do this, navigate to the "Jobs" section and click on "New".
 ![DevityHub](/img/az/jobs_dashboard.png)

-2. Name the job `Increase Sending Interval` and specify the device group on which the job should be executed.
+2. Name the job (e.g`Increase Sending Interval`) and specify the device group on which the job should be executed.
 ![DevityHub](/img/az/jobs_configure_1.png)

 3. Scroll down to Job Properties.
 Select "Property" as the job type.
 Select the "sending interval" as the property and set the new value to `15`.
 Click "Next".
 ![DevityHub](/img/az/jobs_configure_2.png)

-4. For the moment, we do not need to set anything in the Delivery Options.
+4. For now, we do not need to set anything in the Delivery options.
 Click on "Next".
 ![DevityHub](/img/az/jobs_delivery.png)

 5. Enable the schedule.
 Set the recurrence to "Daily".
 Enter 6 o'clock in the evening as the time.
 Click "Next".